Kev-Y-Huang/cs262-wire-protocols/README.md

 ## Folder Structure
 ```
 ├── chat	                    # All of the code is here
+|   ├── grpc	                # GRPC implementation in here
+|   |   ├── chat_pb2_grpc.py    #file auto
+|   |   ├──
+|   |   ├──
+|   |   └──
 |   ├── __init__.py		        # Initializes application from config file
 │   ├── chat.proto              # Definition of Protocol Buffer Objects
-│   ├── client.py           # Contains the code for the client
+│   ├── client.py               # Contains the code for the wire protocol client
-│   ├── server.py           # Contains the code for the server
+│   ├── server.py               # Contains the code for the wire protocol server
 │   ├── wire_protocol.py        # Contains the code for defining the wire protocol
-|   ├── tests.py	        # Unit tests for the application
+|   ├── tests.py	            # Unit tests for the wire protocol application
 |   └── utils.py		        # Defines the classes (User, Chat) used by the client and server
 ├── .gitignore
 ├── NOTEBOOK.md                 # Engineering notebook
-└── README.md
+└── README.md                   # README
 ```